 UBS Manage SI offerings promote environmental or social characteristics but do not have as their objective sustainable investments (SI).
 The promotion of the environmental and/or social characteristics is done by selecting instruments that aim to finance sustainable economic developments and environmental projects by engaging companies to improve their performance on ESG issues and opportunities, and by investments that support businesses generating positive outcomes for people and the environment.

-The portfolio construction for UBS Manage SI offerings is based on the risk/return profile.
-ESG characteristics are key drivers, but not the only drivers of investment decisions.
-UBS Manage SI offerings incorporate material ESG information into the fundamental analysis of assets and investments to ensure relevant risk and performance factors are considered (ESG integration).
-SI discretionary mandates are constructed exclusively using SI strategies defined by UBS (excluding cash).
+The portfolio construction for UBS Manage SI offerings is based on the investor’s risk/return profile.
+Sustainability characteristics are key drivers, but not the only drivers of investment decisions.
+UBS Manage SI offerings incorporate material sustainability-related information into the fundamental analysis of assets and investments to ensure relevant risk and performance factors are considered.
+The offering is constructed exclusively using instruments defined by UBS Global Wealth Management as applying sustainable investing approaches (excluding cash, certain structured products and non-sustainable expressly requested instruments (ERI), if any).

 UBS commits to the following proportions in the Manage SI offerings: